votisek/votisek/README.md

 # 👋 Hi there, I'm votisek

-I am a robotics developer and software enthusiast.
+I am a robotics developer and software enthusiast from Czech Republic 🇨🇿.
 Currently, I'm a core member of the **[Quantum-Limes](https://github.com/Quantum-Limes)** team, competing in the **FIRST Lego League (FLL)**.
 I focus on building smart, efficient code to power our robot and research initiatives.

 ### 🚀 Current Focus
 - **FLL Robotics:** Writing autonomous logic and movement programs for our robot.